 World-renowned, Microsoft Excel is one of the most popular and highly functional spreadsheet applications available.
-It has become a benchmark for students and professionals who need to organize, arrange, and manage critical data.
+It has become a benchmark for students and professionals who need to organize, arrange, and manage critical data, including data entry and transportation.

 If you don’t think you will need this vital Microsoft Office suite member as a tool in your kit during college, consider the fact that 82% of employers require Excel user skills or experience.
 Additionally, certified Excel skills can increase your earning potential by an average of 12%.
 According to Investopedia, professions in fields including finance and accounting, marketing and product management, human resource planning, and many more use Excel to manage their business better.